 Not reporting necessary medical attention or action.
 If a patient is under a nurse’s care and she does not take the necessary time and steps to ensure their status, stability, and/or health, conditions can worsen nearly immediately.
 Additionally, if they do not perform the correct response if a patient’s condition spirals out of control, they can be responsible for that deterioration.

-One additional piece in a nursing malpractice case that requires a Texas medical malpractice lawyer is negotiating who is responsible for the nurse’s actions: the attending doctor, or the hospital.
+The attending doctor, or the hospital.
 If the doctor is an employee of the hospital and overseeing the patient and the nurse’s actions, he will likely be held liable.
 If the doctor was not on duty, an outside physician from the hospital, and did not have control over the nurse, the hospital may be pursued for damages.
-It is best to hire a Texas malpractice lawyer to help navigate these intricacies.